 Ostensibly, these are stickers that promote “ideal energetic frequency” and correct “internal imbalance.”
 They’re supposed to strengthen weakened immune systems and facilitate health, somehow.
 Needless to say, anyone who opts to wear stickers in place of seeking actual medical attention for a legitimate health concern is putting their physical wellbeing at great risk.

-”Apitherapy,” or the medicinal application of bee venom, has been promoted as a treatment for injuries by numerous questionable wellness sources.
-This “treatment” has not been shown to provide any health benefits, and not only may exacerbate whatever untreated injury that may be present, but may trigger serious, potentially fatal, medical events if the patient has a bee venom allergy.
+“Apitherapy,” or the medicinal application of bee venom, has been promoted as a treatment for injuries by numerous questionable wellness sources.
+This “treatment” has not been shown to provide any health benefits, and may not only exacerbate whatever untreated injury that may be present, they may also trigger serious, potentially fatal, medical events if the patient has a bee venom allergy.

 Routine “cleansing” colonics.

 Bedford Breast Center is proud to offer the best breast cancer surgeons in Los Angeles, who deliver the highest standard of care to each and every patient.
-If you have concerns about your breast health or want to consult with a physician about breast cancer screenings, contact the team at Bedford Breast Center to schedule a consultation.
+If you have concerns about your breast health or want to consult with a physician about breast cancer screenings, contact the team online or call Bedford Breast Center at (310) 278-8590 to schedule a consultation.